jainmahim/NoobsDefi/README.md

 Loan_Backend- COnsists of backend of the website in nodejs.

-SmartContract- Consists of the smart contract of the defi application.
+Smart_Contract- Consists of the smart contract of the defi application.

 # Smart Contract